threeML/threeML/docs/notebooks/custom_plugins.md

     def get_log_like(self):

-        # this isn't going to be very usefull
+        # this isn't going to be very useful
         return -99.

     def inner_fit(self):